Prince William Sound photos

 Prince William Sound is home to some of Alaska’s most spectacular and easily viewed glaciers.
 Tour boats and cruise ships take visitors sightseeing and wildlife-viewing excursions in the Sound.
 College Fjord and Harriman Fjord are common destinations because of their dramatic mountain scenery and great tidewater glaciers.

 Wildlife and marine life

 The Sound’s calm and gentle waters provide homes for a thriving spectrum of marine and bird life.
-Sea otters, harbor seals, whales, sea lions, Sitka black-tailed deer and many species of resident and migratory birds inhabit these protected waters.
+Sea otters, harbor seals, whales, sea lions, Sitka black-tailed deer, and many species of resident and migratory birds inhabit these protected waters.
 Abundant wildflowers decorate green meadows.
 Countless islands dot the seascape while ebbing tides unveil rocky shores and tide pools adorned with an array of intertidal life.
-Summer sunlight paints the meadows and marshes with colorful plants.
+Summer sunlight paints the fields and marshes with colorful plants.